wanghaisheng/UltraDict/readme.md

 # UltraDict

+dump and load data to cloudflare as persisent storage

 Sychronized, streaming Python dictionary that uses shared memory as a backend

 **Warning: This is an early hack.
 There are only few unit tests and so on.
 Maybe not stable!**